Project Aria Open Ecosystem

 No. Like other open source models, such as RetinaFace, the EgoBlur models are trained only to locate the position of faces and license plates of vehicles within color or greyscale images.
 The models are not used to track or identify individual faces or license plates.

-Yes, in addition to egocentric data from Project Aria, the EgoBlur models are also trained on non-egocentric data from the CCV2 dataset.
+Yes, in addition to egocentric data from Project Aria, the EgoBlur models are trained on non-egocentric data from the CCV2 dataset.
 The models should give a comparable performance to state-of the art models like RetinaFace for such non-egocentric data.

-Egoblur is based on the Faster RCNN model with a ResNext backbone.
+EgoBlur is based on the Faster RCNN model with a ResNext backbone.
 The models are trained using Meta’s publicly available Detectron2 and Detectron2go libraries.

 Based on an RGB 2 MP image, both the EgoBlur face detection and license plate models run in approximately 0.5 seconds on a GPU, and 8 seconds on a CPU.